 So how should we respond to this?

 We always need to start here any time we see that we’ve been living for something else besides Christ himself.
 Turn from earthly treasure and turn to God and worship Him.

 2. Replace Earthly Treasure

 Earthly treasure (and our love for it) must be replaced by a deeper love for Jesus.
 There is only one way to deal with this issue correctly and that is a reorientation back to the greatness of the gospel:

-For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sake he became poor, so that you by his poverty might become rich.
-2 Cor.
-8:9
+For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sake he became poor, so that you through his poverty might become rich. – 2 Corinthians 8:9 NIV

 Here are some practical ways to rearrange priorites and start living for heavenly treasure: